 The AMO Remediation Program is a long-term project, and approximately $50,000 worth of work is completed each year.
-A listing of AMO areas on Crown land has been prioritized and the work plan for each year is determined primarily on the basis of the priority listing.
-Other factors may be considered, such as newly discovered hazardous openings or fill settlement in previously remediated, high-priority openings.
-There are approximately 2,000 documented abandoned mine openings on Crown land in the province.
-These mine openings are spread across approximately 135 sites and each site may host anywhere from 1 AMO up to 250 (e.g. Montague Mines, Halifax County).
+A listing of AMO areas on Crown land has been prioritized and the work plan for each year is determined primarily based on the priority listing.
+Other factors are also considered, such as newly discovered hazardous openings or fill settlement in previously remediated, high-priority openings.
+There are approximately 2,400 documented AMO’s on Crown land in the province.
+These mine openings are spread across approximately 140 mining areas and each site may host anywhere from a single AMO up to 250 mine openings.
 AMO hazards range from extremely dangerous to no significant hazard.
-Most of the AMOs in the province (including those on private land) have been given a hazard rating, ranging from Type I (inescapable) to Type IV (no significant hazard).
+Most of the AMO’s in the province (including those on private land) have been assigned a hazard rating, ranging from Type I (inescapable) to Type IV (no significant hazard).

 The AMO Remediation Program began in 2001, and since that time approximately 650 AMOs on Crown land have been remediated.
 Methods for remediating AMOs include backfilling, fencing and placement of concrete caps over the mine opening.
 TIR plays a major role in the AMO Remediation Program, both in carrying out work with its own crews, and in tendering and managing contracted work.
-In the past 11 years TIR has backfilled more than 200 AMOs, capped four mine openings at Caribou Mines and New Ross, and assisted DNR staff in the placement of a grate to protect a bat habitat at Lake Charlotte.
+In the past 11 years TIR has backfilled more than 200 AMOs, capped four mine openings at Caribou Mines and New Ross, and assisted NR&R staff in the placement of a grate to protect a bat habitat at Lake Charlotte.
 Besides the work conducted by TIR at Lake Charlotte, grates to provide access for bats have also been put in place at Glenelg and Londonderry.